wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 ### Validating an Office add-in's manifest file

-The Office add-ins manifest validator examines your add-in's manifest file to determine if it's correct and complete.
+The Office Add-ins manifest validator examines your add-in's manifest file to determine if it's correct and complete.
 If you created your add-in project using the Yeoman generator for Office Add-ins (version 1.1.17 or later), you can validate the manifest by running the following command in the root directory of the project.

 ```console
 npm run validate